Timeline of Key Historical Events

 - 1688: the Glorious Revolution (James II & VII deposed in November of that year by his daughter Mary II and her husband, William III of Orange – “William & Mary”, who ruled jointly).

 - 1688–91: The Williamite–Jacobite war in Ireland – which led to around 100,000 deaths, counting famine and sickness.
-Presbyterians in Ulster (mostly Ulster Scots), on the losing side of this conflict, were excluded from power by Anglicans, providing a reason to emigrate to N. Am. and elsewhere.
+Presbyterians in Ulster (mostly Ulster Scots), though on the winning side of this conflict, were, along with Catholics, excluded from power by Anglicans, providing a reason to emigrate to North America and elsewhere.

 - 1691: The clan chiefs were ordered to swear loyalty to William & Mary by 31 December of that year.
 Failure to comply by MacDonald of Glencoe (MacIain) was what lead to the Massacre of Glencoe (12 February 1692) by the Earl of Argyll’s Regiment of Foot under the command of Campbell of Glenlyon (source of treating “Campbell” as a bad name in parts of Scotland).